galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 {: .hands_on}

 Now we can proceed with the grouping and determining shared ions among samples.
-The aim of this step, called ‘grouping’, is to obtain a single matrix of ions’ intensities for all samples.
+The aim of this step, called _grouping_, is to obtain a single matrix of ions’ intensities for all samples.

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Grouping peaks </hands-on-title>
 >
 >  {% tool [xcms groupChromPeaks (group)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_group/abims_xcms_group/3.12.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"RData file"*: `xsetRData` (output of **xcms findChromPeaks Merger** {% icon tool %})